Quick Start

 To get started with your Open Agent project, first clone the Bitte Next Agent Template repository.
 You can use this ready-to-use template as a solid foundation for building your agent

-make-agent is a CLI tool that was built to make the development of an Open Agent as easy as possible.
-It takes care of API keys management, connecting your agent to the wallet for testing purposes and even making your agent live when you're ready.
+make-agent is a CLI tool that was built to make the development of an Open Agent as easy as possible-

 The templates should have these packages installed.
 But if you're trying to add this to an existing project, please install make-agent